Dr Sarah Barns

 Kate is a visual artist and researcher currently developing a new body of work in response to collections and civic archives across regional areas in Scotland.
 Tracing thread lines and points of connection between Scotland and Australia, her project employs a constellation metaphor to think about how we construct meaning and narrative through the specific grouping of objects, and how actively re-seeing collections as unfixed ‘bodies of knowledge’ can prompt new ideas and call into question our understanding of heritage, identity and place.

-Over the course of her fellowship Kate is examining objects and ephemera linked to the former Governor of NSW and Scottish astronomer Thomas Brisbane (1773-1860).
+Over the course of her fellowship Kate examined objects and ephemera linked to the former Governor of NSW and Scottish astronomer Thomas Brisbane (1773-1860).
 MAAS and Sydney Observatory hold a number of astronomical instruments brought to Australia by Brisbane in the early 1800s and used at the Parramatta observatory to chart the southern sky.
-Kate’s work in development spans textiles, video and sculpture and will result in a touring exhibition across Scotland in 2017 and 2018.
+Kate’s work spans textiles, video and sculpture and will result in a touring exhibition across Scotland in 2017 and 2018.

 November – December 2016